Bequia Yacht Charters

 Visit Bequia on your luxury yacht charter in the Grenadines

-Things to See and Do in Bequia
+Bequia Yacht Charters – Things to See & Do

 Here are some of the top sites to experience during your next yacht charter to Bequia:

-Known for its beauty and history, this 200 year-old plantation houses the ruins of a 19th-century sugar factory.
-Overlooking Spring Bay, the plantation invites yacht charter guests to tour its grounds; learn about its inherent fruits, plant life and animals; and like most places in the Caribbean, eat at its delicious restaurant.
+Known for its beauty and history, this 200-year-old plantation houses the ruins of a 19th-century sugar factory.
+Overlooking Spring Bay, the plantation invites yacht charter guests to tour its grounds; learn about its inherent fruits, plant life, and animals; and like most places in the Caribbean, eat at its delicious restaurant.